Public Health and Community Studies BA (Hons)

 What you'll study

 The first year is designed to explore the core fundamentals of modern public health.
-Throughout the year, the programme aims to develop skills in decision making and information management, providing you with a solid foundation for further exploration in years two and three.
-Students who successfully complete year one are eligible for a Higher National Certificate (HNC) in Public Health and Community Studies.
+Throughout the year, the programme aims to develop skills in decision-making and information management, providing you with a solid foundation for further exploration in years two and three.
+Students who successfully complete year one are eligible for an HNC in Public Health and Community Studies.

 Modules

 In your second year, you will refine key analytical skills as you examine the ways in which social factors and institutions are constructed and represented and their implications on everyday life.
-Students who complete year two are eligible for a Higher National Diploma (HND) in Public Health and Community Studies.
+Students who successfully complete year two are eligible for an HND in Public Health and Community Studies.

 Modules